 Our military relations have only recently begun to thaw but China's government still uses them as a sort of thermostat to communicate displeasure.
 When they don't like something we do, they cut off ties.
 That can't be the model anymore.
 Nor can we, for our part, swing between engagement and over reaction.
-That's why the commitment by President Obama and President Hu Jintao to improve military-to-military relations is so important.
+That's why the commitment by President Obama and President Hu

+Jintao to improve military-to-military relations is so important.
 Real trust has to start somewhere.
 And it shouldn't be subject to shifting political winds.44

 Although Admiral Mullen's arguments and those of other government spokespersons in the U.S. were communicated to public audiences through many of the most influential media outlets in the United States - such as the New York Times and the Los Angeles Times - it must also be recognized that such arguments did not appear in isolation.
 The American public was also exposed to arguments taking a far more skeptical view toward U.S.- China relations.
 For example, a blog published by the influential conservative think tank The Heritage Foundation argued that "30 years of military-to-military interaction have not led to greater PLA transparency, increased safety in Sino-U.S. military interactions or greater cooperative approaches to challenge.
 Instead, efforts at engagement have led Beijing to believe that it has more leverage in military-to-military talks than Washington, because the U.S. appears almost desperate to have the talks, unlike China."
-The author further argued that:
+45 The author further argued that:

-Given the tight legal restrictions on what can be shared with the Chinese [imposed by the U.S. Congress], the one thing the talks do for the Chinese is to stave off the U.S. from pursuing its own national interest, for fear of jeopardizing U.S.-Chinese military- to-military links.
+Given the tight legal restrictions on what can be shared with the Chinese [imposed by the U.S. Congress], the one thing the talks do for the Chinese is to stave off the U.S. from pursuing its own national interest, for fear of ieopardizing U.S.-Chinese militaryto-military links.
 This is consistent with Mao Zedong's tactic of 'fight fight, talk talk (da da, tan tan).
 Mao would negotiate, not in order to "get to yes" and reach a compromise solution, but to buy time, color his opponent's views, and influence third parties.
+The ultimate goal never changed, whatever the negotiating positions.46 long been cast as a hostile and authoritarian regime, especially in much conservative political discourse, and rhetoric that depicted the Obama administration as weak and vulnerable in dealing with a deceptive, steely, and ideologically committed enemy committed to an aggressive policy of domination over its neighbors resonated with many Americans accustomed to the narratives of the Cold War.
+Countering such suspicions about China was an objective of Chinese media diplomacy.

-The ultimate goal never changed, whatever the negotiating positions.46 good faith, while clinging to the same rigid and ideologically focused political strategies that have defined the regime since it was founded.
+The suggestion presented was that the Chinese were scheming, pretending to negotiate in good faith, while clinging to the same rigid and ideologically focused political strategies that have defined the regime since it was founded.
 The argument characterized attempts to negotiate with the Chinese as dangerous and perhaps not always focused on "serving American interests."
 47